vivianalobo/lnmixsurv/README.md

 coverage](https://codecov.io/gh/vitorcapdeville/persistencia/branch/master/graph/badge.svg)](https://app.codecov.io/gh/vitorcapdeville/persistencia?branch=master)
 <!-- badges: end -->

-The goal of persistencia is to provide an easy interface to the bayesian lognormal mixture model described in (incluir artigo da Viviana).
+The goal of lnmixsurv is provide an easy interface for the Bayesian lognormal mixture model as described in article Lapse risk modelling in insurance: a Bayesian mixture approach.
 An usual formula-type model is implemented in `survival_ln_mixture`, with the usual `suvival::Surv()` interface.
 The model tries to follow the [conventions for R modeling packages](https://tidymodels.github.io/model-implementation-principles/),